jamesplease/redux-resource/docs/guides/state-structure.md

 }
 ```

-Keep in mind that resourceful-redux doesn't care the specific format that your
+Keep in mind that Resourceful Redux doesn't care the specific format that your
 server sends the data back in.
 You just need to make sure that the resources
-you pass into resourceful-redux have an `id` attribute.
+you pass into Resourceful Redux have an `id` attribute.

 ### Resource Metadata